Learning & Teaching

 We welcome family members to participate in their child’s faith journey through class and whole-school liturgies, celebrations of Mass and family faith nights.
 Cross-curriculum links provide further opportunities for our students to explore their faith, encouraging them to take action towards a just world.
 To this end, our Year 6 Social Justice Leaders coordinate the planning and implementations of our annual ‘Shine The Light’ Social Justice Day, where students work collaboratively to further a cause important to them.

-Literacy
+Structured Literacy

-Our daily, two-hour literacy block addresses the curriculum content areas of Reading and Viewing, Writing, and Speaking and Listening.
+Our daily, two-hour Structured Literacy block addresses the curriculum content areas of Reading and Viewing, Writing, and Speaking and Listening.
 Current research identifies five key areas when teaching students to read: phonological awareness, phonics, fluency, vocabulary, and comprehension.
 Therefore, we teach reading skills explicitly and systematically, while exposing our students to a wide range of good-quality literature from diverse voices.

 In Prep and Year 1, the literacy block begins with Multisensory Structured Language (MSL).
 MSL incorporates five essential steps for effective reading instruction: identifying letter sounds, sounding out words, fluency, accuracy and comprehension.
 Students in Years 2 to 6 receive direct instruction around sound-letter patterns and spelling generalisations, using the Spelling Mastery program.